Cervelli sparks Braves to 9-5 win over Mets in Atlanta debut

-NEW YORK (AP) — Newly signed Francisco Cervelli had three hits and three RBIs in his Atlanta debut, and the Braves beat the New York Mets 9-5 on Saturday night for their seventh straight victory.
+The newly signed catcher had three hits and three RBIs in his Atlanta debut, and the Braves beat the New York Mets 9-5 for their seventh straight victory.

+“He was excited about getting here — and it showed,” Braves manager Brian Snitker said.

-Ronald Acuña Jr. hit a tiebreaking single in the eighth inning, and Billy Hamilton dashed home with another run on the play thanks to a mental lapse by Mets left fielder J.D.
+Ronald Acuña Jr. hit a tiebreaking single in the eighth inning, and recent addition Billy Hamilton dashed home with another run on the play thanks to a mental lapse by Mets left fielder J.D.
 Davis.

 Freddie Freeman launched his career-high 35th home run in the ninth.
 Freeman, who began the day leading the majors in RBIs, increased his season total to 105.